zialyle/DW-climate-change-hazard-index/README.md

-This code and database are associated with the manuscript, "Climate change hazard index reveals combined risks to United States drinking water utilities" by Lyle et al (2024).
+This code is associated with the manuscript, "Climate change hazard index reveals combined risks to United States drinking water utilities" by Lyle et al (2025).

 The_ pws_withhazards.csv_ file contains climate change hazard projections linked to United States public water systems (pws).
 That file is the input for the _DW utility climate data analysis.R_ file, which contains the code to develop the combined climate hazard index for drinking water utilities.
-The output file, identified as _Lyle et al_2024.csv_, contains contains climate change hazard index values linked to United States public water systems (pws), and will be published open access along with the manuscript.
+The output file contains contains climate change hazard index values linked to United States public water systems (pws) is published here:
+Lyle, Z., Samaras, C., & VanBriesen, J. (2025).
+US Drinking Water Utility Climate Change Projections and Combined Hazard Index Scores [Data set].
+In Environmental Research - Climate.
+Zenodo. https://doi.org/10.5281/zenodo.14618746

 The columns in the database are as follows: